Psyborgs-git/Vloop-messenger/README.md

 	•	E. Prototype sequence diagrams and a clickable checklist for sprint 1 execution.

 I recommend B + C as the next immediate pieces to ship core messaging quickly.

-⸻

-If you want I’ll generate the GraphQL SDL + server resolver stubs and the exact Electron starter code (TS) with Prisma local setup and a Relay environment ready to compile — tell me to generate both and I’ll drop the files and commands.